GuidesInsightsFor Employers

 The Director makes architecture calls about the stack rather than configuring it.
 The job is deciding what the team uses, how the systems connect, and whether the stack matches the company's stage.
 The Director who is still personally building flows in Salesforce two quarters into the role has a delegation problem.

 Salesforce is still the system of record at the vast majority of B2B software companies, and the Director needs enough fluency to make sound architectural calls: which fields matter, how the data model should be shaped, which customizations are creating debt that the next admin will have to pay off.
-Clari is the de facto standard for AI-assisted forecasting at this level.
-It changes the Monday call from "what did the reps submit" to "what does the data predict, and where is the gap with what the reps submitted."
+Clari is one of the dominant AI-forecasting platforms at this level, alongside Aviso, Terret (the platform formerly known as BoostUp), and Gong Forecast.
+They change the Monday call from "what did the reps submit" to "what does the data predict, and where is the gap with what the reps submitted."
 Looker is the BI layer at most data-mature orgs.
 Excel never goes away and is still where comp plans and headcount scenarios get modeled before they live anywhere else.

 Anaplan and Pigment show up at scale, usually Series D and above or after a major comp or territory redesign.
 Both are interconnected modeling platforms where a change to a headcount assumption ripples through the territory plan, the quota model, and the forecast in one move.
 They are genuinely powerful for the highest-leverage Director work and genuinely overkill for a company with 40 reps.
 A Director who pushes for Anaplan at Series B is buying a 12-month implementation project to solve a problem that a well-built Excel workbook would have handled.